sriramcu/yolov3_traffic_violations/README.md

 Some additional images are stored in `keras_yolo3/input_frames` folder, which you can manually move to the `keras_yolo3/cropped_images` folder before running the program.
 As mentioned in the high level overview section, the violations will be stored in `keras_yolo3/violations` folder.
-Challans can then be generating using the "Generate Challans" button in the main GUI without having to run the helmet detection via the GUI.
+Challans can then be generating using the "Generate Challans" button in the main GUI without having to run the helmet violations tracking via the GUI.

 ---